Connect with others who understand.

 • No other causes for the seizures can be identified, such as structural brain abnormalities.

-Genetic Causes of Idiopathic Generalized Epilepsy
+Causes of Genetic Generalized Epilepsy

 Chromosomal Abnormalities